Cleiton Silva

-Club career
+Career

 BEC Tero Sasana

-His career took off in the 2012 season when incoming Head Coach Andrew Ord signed him to BEC Tero Sasana on a 3-year deal.
+Silva's career took off in the 2012 season when incoming head coach Andrew Ord signed him to BEC Tero Sasana on a three-year deal.
 In his first season Cleiton won the Thai League T1 2012 Golden boot with 24 goals with Teerasil Dangda.

-On 2013 he is winner Thai League T1 2013 Player of the month march and winner striker of the years award.
+In 2013 he won the 2013 Thai Premier League Player of the month march and the striker of the year award.